International Student Services

 Cell Phones

 One of the things to consider before you leave for Hilo is what you want to do about a cell phone.
 You can buy inexpensive "pay-as-you-go" cell phones in Hilo, and buy minutes for calling, texting and data.
-Or you can buy a SIM card at a store in Hilo.
 If you want to bring your phone, you might want to consider a service offered through CampusSIMS .
 This service works with any unlocked GSM phone.
-The International Student Services office can give you a SIM card when you arrive in Hilo.
-Then you select a plan (as low as $15/month), pay for the service online, insert the SIM into your phone, activate it, and you can start using your phone as soon as you arrive in the U.S.!
+You should receive a SIM card in the mail with your acceptance packet.
+(The International Student Services office can also give you a SIM card when you arrive in Hilo.)
+Then select a plan (as low as $15/month), pay for the service online, insert the SIM into your phone, activate it, and you can start using your phone as soon as you arrive in the U.S.!
 Another similar option is provided by J1SIMcards.com .
 No contracts are required and you can cancel any time.
-Plans start at $25/month.
-Contact the International Student Services office to request a free SIM card for your smart phone.
+Plans start at $15/month.

 Enter the United States